 Convening the Meeting/Opening Remarks: The review group meeting cannot legally be held without the presence of the SRO, who is the official government representative.
 Before the review of grant applications begins, the SRO reminds the group about conflict of interest and confidentiality rules, informs the group about review policy changes, and explains important review procedures.
 Depending on the particular needs of the review group, the SRO will also remind the group of best review practices and let them know if they need to work harder in some particular area.

 Order of Review: Applications using the same grant mechanism are often grouped together to avoid requiring reviewers to make multiple switches in mind-set and review criteria.
-Review order is then determined by preliminary overall impact score, with the best scoring applications discussed first.

 Making Sure That Policy Is Followed: The SRO introduces each grant mechanism and the review criteria right before applications for that mechanism are reviewed.
 The SRO works as a team with the chair to make sure that these criteria are properly applied in the discussions.
 Likewise, the SRO and chair make sure that other important issues are properly covered in the review.
 This would include: human subjects, vertebrate animals, and biohazards comments or concerns, and proper use of gender, minority and child coding.
 Questions about appropriate NIH policy should be directed to the SRO.
 The SRO will intervene during the review if a reviewer strays from accepted policy.